 Bangkok doesn’t have the same motorbike culture and the BTS/Taxi costs can add up over time.

-Travelling anywhere in Asia from Bangkok is easy.
+Traveling anywhere in Asia from Bangkok is easy.
 With two huge international airports, Bangkok is a central hub for flights around South East Asia and beyond.
 The city is a stopover on many intercontinental journeys and as a result, competition is fierce.
 AirAsia and JetStar compete with the more established airlines such as ThaiAir, Bangkok Airways, Vietnam Airlines, etc

 Hanoi isn’t a hub and your travel options are a lot more restricted when you want to explore Asia.
 You’ll often have to fly through Bangkok anyway just to make the connection to your destination.

 Getting from Bangkok to Hanoi and vice versa is easy enough.
 You can fly, take a bus, or a train.
 I’d recommend flying.
 AirAsia promos can make the trip a very inexpensive one.
 A flight from Bangkok to Hanoi will cost as little as US$50 if you book in advance.
-Always check with booking gateways such as Expedia before deciding.

 People with respiratory problems might Hanoi to be unbearable.
 The exhaust fumes, dust, and other contaminants in the air can make your eyes water and your lungs wheeze and cough.
 Hanoi has also recently been competing with Beijing for the most smoggy city on earth (at least it was for a few days in late 2016 and early 2017).